The Olympics put it on the map, but there’s more to see now in Zhangjiakou and its nearby northern charms

 Most travelers—even a lot of Beijingers who live only 180 kilometers away—can easily confuse Zhangjiakou with better-known tourist destinations with similar names, like Zhangjiajie or Zhangjiagang.
-The fact that it belongs to Hebei Province doesn’t help improve expectations, a province widely known as a world of steel factories, a gloomy concrete desert with legendary air pollution.
+The fact that the city belongs to Hebei province doesn’t help improve expectations, as it is a province widely known as a world of steel factories, a gloomy concrete desert with legendary air pollution.

-Zhangjiakou was only very recently lifted out of its comfortable obscurity in this Northern manufacturing hub, more specifically, on July, 31, 2015, when it was announced that Zhangjiakou would co-host the 2022 Winter Olympics with Beijing.
+Zhangjiakou was only very recently lifted out of its comfortable obscurity as a northern manufacturing hub: more specifically, on July, 31, 2015, when it was announced that Zhangjiakou would co-host the 2022 Winter Olympics with Beijing.
 Finally, Zhangjiakou was on the map.

 In fact, if you want to get away from the horrific din of Beijing for a weekend, then Zhangjiakou might be an ideal choice, at least for the time being.
-Once you are off the notorious traffic hellscape that is the Badaling Expressway (which might be the least enjoyable part of the whole journey, as you slowly inch your way forward, dwarfed among giant trucks) you are on a constant, slow climb that extends all the way northwest to Inner Mongolia.
-Zhangjiakou is the first city you encounter on this rise through Hebei Province, connecting the low lands of Beijing to Inner Mongolia like a staircase.
-It’s the opposite of the Hebei city stereotype so many assume, with its smooth, rolling hills and vast prairies.
+Once you are off the notorious traffic hellscape that is the Badaling Expressway (which might be the least enjoyable part of the whole journey, as you slowly inch your way forward, dwarfed among giant trucks), you are on a constant, slow climb that extends all the way northwest to Inner Mongolia.
+Zhangjiakou is the first city you encounter on this route, which connects the lowlands of Beijing to Inner Mongolia like a staircase.
+The landscape is the opposite of the Hebei city stereotype so many assume, with its smooth, rolling hills and vast prairies.

 The Winter Olympics are all well and good, but Xuanhua has played more important roles in history.
-In 1420, the Yongle Emperor moved the Ming Dynasty’s (1368 –1644) capital from Nanjing to Beijing, and Xuanhua became a critical location for border defense against the Mongolians in the north.
-Although today it’s just a district, Xuanhua used to be a critical town managed directly from Beijing, where highly-ranked princes stationed their finest troops.
+In 1420, the Yongle Emperor moved the Ming Dynasty’s (1368 –1644) capital from Nanjing to Beijing, and Xuanhua became a critical location for border defense against the Mongols in the north.
+Although today it’s just a district within the larger city, Xuanhua used to be a critical town managed directly from Beijing, where highly-ranked princes stationed their finest troops.
 With this mission came a formidable city wall with nine gates and dozens of fortresses—an important juncture on the Great Wall.
 As time passed, Xuanhua lost its previous utility and the Great Walls, fortresses, and courier stations were all left to crumble.

 “Xuanhua is an ancient town, no matter how things change,” a young woman told us while we stood atop the bell tower and stared at the market below.
 “I’m a Xuanhua local, and this part of the town hasn’t changed...As long I can come over and look at these ancient buildings, I feel at peace and at home.”

-We left Xuanhua with a trunk loaded with grapes, watermelons, and dates (the day and night temperature differences in Xuanhua make fruit particularly sweet) and headed for downtown Zhangjiakou.
+We left Xuanhua with a trunk loaded with grapes, watermelons, and dates—the differences in day and night temperature in Xuanhua are supposed to make fruits taste particularly sweet.
+Then, we headed for downtown Zhangjiakou.

 Old people seem to enjoy the outside of their alley apartments, playing cards and reading, willing to offer advice to the odd tourist.
 Indeed, tourists are scant in this part of the city, despite the charms of Puzili.
 For most, it’s simply a stop on their way to the prairies of the north.

 When travelers discovered the hidden beauty of this abandoned road to nowhere, Zhangbei was revived in a way no one expected.
 You never get bored driving this road—a path through woods, grasslands, terraces, rolling hills, and valleys, and in autumn the leaves turn gold and red.
-On most of the terraces along the way, flax seeds grow, and in harvest season farmers tie crops into rolls and stack them at even distances on the terraces, which from afar makes it look like strings of necklaces.
+On most of the terraces along the way, flax seeds grow, and in harvest season, farmers tie crops into rolls and stack them at even distances on the terraces.
+From afar, it looks like strings of necklaces.
 The skyline is permanently outlined by windmills, which add a grotesque, industrial beauty.
-Here you can also see the various Great Walls–usually reduced to mere mud mounds and shattered rocks running along a mountain ridge.
+Here you can also see the various segments of the Great Wall—usually reduced to mere mud mounds and shattered rocks running along a mountain ridge.
 When you step on it, unlike other popular wall locations, you can feel thousands of years of history.

 The only thing missing from this vast prairie is cattle.
 You might see the odd sheep or horse, but herding is strictly forbidden here.
 In Inner Mongolia to the north of Zhangbei, grasslands are being rapidly devoured by desert, and the green gives way to the yellow sand of desertification.
 Beijing has suffered enough sand storms, and it cannot afford to have Zhangbei’s grasslands in danger.

-The road is about to come to its end of service for the year; because of its high altitude, the road will be frozen after mid-October, the tourists will leave, and the hilly grasslands will again exclusively belong to the villagers who know how to get around during the five-month long winter.
-Before the frost and snow falls, if you can stick on the highway, it will take you to Chongli County.
+The road is about to come to its end of service for the year; because of its high altitude, the road will be frozen after mid-October, the tourists will leave, and the hilly grasslands will again exclusively belong to the villagers who know how to get around during the five months of winter.
+Before the frost and snow falls, if you can stick on the highway, it will take you to Chongli county.

 In those hotels and restaurants that try their best to look fancy, waitresses and staff who are permanently tired and impatient seem to loath their customers.
 They’re still trying to foster that Olympics spirit as much as they can in an area that seems like an unlikely spot, at the moment unprepared for the coming onslaught.
 Like everywhere else in Zhangjiakou, Chongli is building new expressways and a new airport.
 The government of the county promises that, by 2022, it will take just one hour to get here from Beijing.
-The town, with its unfriendly restaurants and hotels, may not look welcoming or excited about its Olympics future, but with China’s incredible pace of transformation, there’s no telling what it will look like in a few years.
-Now may be the only time visitors have to see the area in all its strange, rural glory.
+The town, may not yet look welcoming or excited about its Olympics future, but with China’s incredible pace of transformation, there’s no telling what it will look like in a few years, and whether visitors will still have to the chance to see the area in all its strange, rural glory.